and I am a qualified nutritionist and herbalist.

 I have started my journey in this field several years ago as I wanted to know how I could address my weight issues and what foods should or should not consume in order to achieve this.
-I have started with a course at my local adult learning centre run by a wonderful naturopath that inspired me to learn more about this topic.
-As a result I have enrolled after a few months in my degree course and since then I have been on a learning path.
-In the meantime I have made plans to become a mother as I was reaching my 30’s and this led me to be more interested in preconception, pregnancy and post natal care and found how diet and lifestyle choices play an important role for both mother and baby.
-My special interests focus around mother and baby health, weight management and sports nutrition.
+I have started with a course at my local adult learning center run by a wonderful naturopath that inspired me to learn more about this topic.
+As a result, I have enrolled after a few months in my degree course and since then I have been on a learning path.
+In the meantime, I have made plans to become a mother as I was reaching my 30’s and this led me to be more interested in preconception, pregnancy and postnatal care and found how diet and lifestyle choices play an important role for both mother and baby.
+My special interests focus on female health in general and mother and baby health.